 “Tyson Naylor has a growing reputation as the go-to pianist on the Vancouver scene.
 Naylor (who is also a member of Canadian folk artist Dan Mangan’s band) has an impish sense of humour that shows an affinity for the merrymakers of the ICP Orchestra.
 You can hear Misha Mengelberg’s spare, subtle intervals and dry-martini wit in his playing, though it’s Mengelberg filtered through Brad Mehldau.” – Richard Moule, Signal to Noise, Fall 2012

 Vancouver-born pianist, keyboardist and composer Tyson Naylor has toured extensively across Canada, the US and Europe.
-He is a JUNO recipient for his keyboard work with indie-folk singer Dan Mangan and has played with the Warsaw Improviser’s Orchestra, Vancouver Symphony Orchestra, Turning Point Ensemble, Destroyer and Wayne Horvitz’s Conducted Improv Ensemble.
+A JUNO award recipient, he has played with Dan Mangan, Frazey Ford, the Warsaw Improviser’s Orchestra, Vancouver Symphony Orchestra, Turning Point Ensemble, Destroyer and Wayne Horvitz.
 Current and past collaborators include Jesse Zubot, François Houle, Tony Wilson and Peggy Lee.
 Naylor spent three years living in Berlin, Germany, where he immersed himself in the city’s vibrant improvised music scene.
 In Europe he’s played with Tobias Delius, Axel Dörner, Mats Äleklint and Joe Williamson.
-Current projects include Limbs of the Stars, Tiny Pyramids, Sun Ra’s Star System, Dalava, Sick Boss and Longhand.
+Current projects include Limbs of the Stars, Tiny Pyramids, Sun Ra’s Star System, Dalava, Sick Boss, Sun Belt and Longhand.

 His own project, the Tyson Naylor Trio, has toured Canadian and U.S. Jazz Festivals and his debut album, Kosmonauten, on the Vancouver-based Songlines label, has received very positive reviews from the New York Jazz Record, Georgia Straight and Signal to Noise.